-- (4) Whether the underlying theory or technique has been generally accepted as valid by the relevant scientific community, - (5) The extent to which the technique relies upon the subjective interpretation of the expert, and - (6) The non-judicial uses which have been made of the theory or technique.
+- (2) Whether the theory has been subjected to peer review and/or publication, - (3) The technique's potential rate of error, - (4) Whether the underlying theory or technique has been generally accepted as valid by the relevant scientific community, - (5) The extent to which the technique relies upon the subjective interpretation of the expert, and - (6) The non-judicial uses which have been made of the theory or technique.

-Robinson Importantly, the court emphasized that this list was nonexhaustive, and that trial courts may consider other factors.68 Many lower courts initially held that because the Robinson factors specifically discussed scientific testimony, they were inapplicable to nonscientific testimony.
-The Texas Supreme Court has since made clear that a trial court should consider the Robinson factors when doing so will be helpful in determining reliability an expert's testimony, of regardless of whether the testimony is scientific in nature or experience-based.69 experience] were all Rule 702 required, merely establishing the witness's qualifications would show the relevance and reliability of the testimony every time."72
+Importantly, the Robinson court emphasized that this list was nonexhaustive, and that trial courts may consider other factors.
+16 Many lower courts initially held that because the Robinson factors specifically discussed scientific testimony, they were inapplicable to nonscientific (for example, experience based) testimony.
+The Texas Supreme Court has since made it clear that a trial court should consider the Robinson factors when doing so will be helpful in determining reliability of an expert's testimony, regardless of whether the testimony is scientific in nature or experience-based.
+17

-One area where the Robinson factors are not always helpful is in determining the admissibility of non-scientific or experience based evidence.
-The analytical gap test, which is often applied to nonscientific or experience based evidence, excludes evidence when "there is simply too great an analytical gap between the data and the opinion proffered."
+Despite this, experience based or non-scientific testimony remains an area where the Robinson factors are not always helpful is in determining the admissibility evidence.
+18 In such situations, the court may apply the analytical gap test, which excludes evidence when "there is simply too great an analytical gap between the data and the opinion proffered."